-Besides the traditional compulsory social security system, Italy has, since 1993, introduced complementary forms of pension.
+Besides the traditional compulsory Social Security system, Italy has, since 1993, introduced complementary forms of pension.

-Legislative Decree no. 124 of 21 April 1993 (the "Pension Funds Act"), as subsequently amended, has created the following three forms of complementary pensions:
+Legislative Decree no. 252 of 5 December 2005 (the "Pension Funds Act"), as subsequently amended, has created the following three forms of complementary pensions:

-- a) "closed" pension funds, established by national collective agreements between representatives of the employers and of the trade unions for specific industry sectors.
-Such funds are only open to employees working in the specific sector for which the agreement has been signed; - b) "open" pension funds, established by investment firms ("SIMs"), asset management companies ("SGR") and insurance companies.
-They are open to employees in firms or companies not eligible to participate in closed pension funds due to no provision being made for a "closed" pension scheme in the relevant sector; and - c) individual pension plans provided under life assurance contracts ("PIPs").
-PIPs are open to all persons whether or not employed, and have no requirement for collective bargaining or offering.
+- (a) "closed" pension funds, established by national collective agreements between representatives of the employers and of the trade unions for specific industry sectors.
+Such funds are only open to employees working in the specific sector for which the agreement has been signed; - (b) "open" pension funds, established by investment firms ("SIM"), asset management companies ("SGR") and insurance companies.
+They are open to employees in firms or companies not eligible to participate in closed pension funds due to no provision being made for a "closed" pension scheme in the relevant sector; and - (c) individual pension plans provided under life assurance contracts ("PIP").
+PIPs are open to all persons whether or not employed.
 The plans are structured as a "true" insurance product, usually under the form of unit-linked products.

 These three types of funds have basically the same modus operandi: during the first phase (the "accumulation" stage) the subscriber pays a contribution (or a premium, in the case of insurance products) until he/she reaches a particular retirement age or "seniority".

 At that point, upon request, he/she ceases to make contributions and the total amount accrued is converted into an annuity for his/her lifetime (the "annuity" stage).

-Since 1 January, 2007 employees can elect to assign their TFR amounts to these funds, instead of leaving them with the employer.
-This election may be made by the employee (i) with an explicit declaration to this effect, within the first six months of employment (if the employee decides to keep his/her TFR with the employer, he can revoke the decision at a later stage) or (ii) where an employee, does not make any positive indication in the first six months of their employment, the employer must transfer the TFR to:
+Since 1 January, 2007, employees can elect to assign their TFR amounts to these funds, instead of leaving them with the employer.
+This election may be made by the employee: (i) with an explicit declaration to this effect, within the first six months of employment (if the employee decides to keep his/her TFR with the employer, he can revoke the decision at a later stage); or (ii) where an employee does not make any positive indication in the first six months of their employment, the employer must transfer the TFR to:

-- (i) the existing closed pension fund for employees in that sector (unless an agreement between the employer and its employees provides for different complementary pension schemes to which the transfer must be made); or to - (ii) the pension scheme which counts the greater number of employees/participants (where the employer has more than one complementary pension scheme of reference); or to - (iii) the INPS complementary pension scheme, when there is no complementary pension scheme of reference.
+- (a) the existing closed pension fund for employees in that sector (unless an agreement between the employer and its employees provides for different complementary pension schemes to which the transfer must be made); or - (b) the pension scheme which counts the greater number of employees/participants (where the employer has more than one complementary pension scheme of reference); or - (c) the INPS complementary pension scheme, when there is no complementary pension scheme of reference.